-This blog is about the mire I am in due to my karma from smearing Sri Chinmoy entirely due to angry, knee-jerk reactions after being disciplined by him, something that doesn’t represent who I am and how I ultimately feel about my Master.
-I also intend to manifest Sri Chinmoy’s Light that exudes within this story, reflecting how he has been and will continue to bring me out of this mire.
-That was his intention all along.
-Although, I must also confess I have limited faith and tend to be a doubting Thomas sometimes.
+This blog is about the mire I am in due to my karma from smearing Sri Chinmoy entirely due to angry, knee-jerk reactions after being disciplined by him, something that doesn’t represent who I am or how I ultimately feel about my Master.
+I intend to manifest Sri Chinmoy’s Light within this story, reflecting how he has been and will continue to bring me out of this morass.
+That was his intention all along, although I must also confess I have limited faith and tend to be a doubting Thomas sometimes.
 Otherwise, there would have been a lot less struggle and self-destruction in this story.
 Yes, there is a contradiction here.
-I will expand more on that later.
-But for now, I will say that sometimes my mind contradicts the feelings in my heart and soul.
+I will expand more on that later, but for now, I will say that sometimes my mind contradicts the feelings in my heart and soul.

-I have been keeping a journal to record the details of this story since 2010 because I knew then that Sri Chinmoy’s Light would manifest through this story somehow.
+I have been keeping a journal to record the details of this story since 2010 because I knew then that Sri Chinmoy’s Light would manifest itself somehow.
 I will continue to compile and perfect this story’s written text into my multi-volume memoir, The Struggle Within.

 In this blog, I do my best to hide everyone’s identity.
 I change most people’s names and hide certain distinguishing characteristics.

 This mire that I am in is presented in two separate blog categories—My Challenge of Helping My Daughter and My Credibility Tarnished by Psychiatry—and is entirely due to the fact that I repeatedly smeared Sri Chinmoy (through letters and phone calls) several years ago.
-Sri Chinmoy disciplined me inwardly in a way that humiliated me.
+My Master disciplined me inwardly in a way that humiliated me.
 It offended me and made me angry and vengeful, and in return, I tried to punish him by giving other disciples the impression that he harassed me and ruined my life.
-Although, it was often quite humiliating, the actual problems arose from my destructiveness.
+Although it was often quite humiliating, the actual problems arose from my destructiveness.

 My Challenge of Helping My Daughter

-Erin and I have not been together since our daughter was three months old, in 2004.
+Erin and I have not been together since 2004, when our daughter was three months old.
 She has been a victim of emotional neglect and parental alienation against me all her life.
 For example, Erin has convinced our daughter to keep secrets from me for years.
 This resulted in major mental health problems, exhibited as behaviour problems.
 By teaching her that I do things wrong (or that her mother’s way is the only correct way), Erin seriously affected the innocent relationship between us, changing my daughter’s perception of me.

-It made it very difficult for me to feel I could work with Erin on a co-parenting basis, so, I, therefore, prepared to fight for custody in 2012, when our daughter was seven.
-But before I could move forward with an application to the court, Erin did everything she could to make me look bad to the Family Court with the help of a high-paid lawyer hired by her mother.
-At that same time, Sri Chinmoy, my Inner Guide, inwardly tricked me (believe it or not) due to my karma for smearing him years prior.
-Had I not been infused with this spiritual experience from Sri Chinmoy, and then received the resulting disservice from Nova Scotia Health Authority psychiatrists and a Nova Scotia Legal Aid lawyer, it would have been much easier just to fight against Erin in court, which would have restored my tarnished character.
+This made it very difficult for me to feel I could work with Erin on a co-parenting basis, so I prepared to fight for custody in 2012, when our daughter was seven.
+But before I could move forward with an application to the court, Erin did everything she could to make me look bad to the Nova Scotia Family Court with the help of a high-paid lawyer hired by her mother.
+At that same time, Sri Chinmoy, my Inner Guide, inwardly tricked me with a spiritual experience (believe it or not) due to my karma for smearing him years prior.
+Had I not been infused with this spiritual experience from Sri Chinmoy, and then received the resulting disservice from Nova Scotia Health Authority psychiatrists and a Nova Scotia Legal Aid lawyer, it would have been much easier to fight against Erin in court, which would have restored my tarnished character.

 My Credibility Tarnished by Psychiatrists